alexanderbird/alexanderbird.software/src/content/blog/2024/how-do-i-learn.md

 get stoked about one and read it on the train for a while.
 In some jobs, I would take 30 minutes in the morning to read at my desk or in the parking lot.

+### Writing and publishing

+I started writing on Twitter to keep a record of interesting things I was learning.
+Later, I started this blog.
+This exercise of summarizing and publishing something about what I'm learning has been helpful.
+Sometimes, I get some feedback from someone on the internet that helps with my learning.
+Every time, the process of writing helps clarify my thinking.

+It's hard to know in advance what things will turn out to be quite useful and what things will be boring, so I try to not think too much about that and just write about what I'm learning and what I think is interesting.

 ### Learning at work

 I'm always on the lookout for opportunities to learn on the job.
 I'm looking for